WinterTFG/TulipFarm/README.md

 > - Website: Better responsive tables for mobile, and obfuscicate worker addresses
 > - Website: Add block effort calculations for home page and worker page
 > - Website: How-To Page -- Auto-generate config files for popular mining software (NBMiner, T-Rex, TeamRedMiner, lolminer)
-> - Website: Worker page only show list of workers searched for, not all workers
+> - Website: Worker page -- Only show list of workers searched for, not all workers
 > - Website: Add clean error handling for search, undisplayed data, and loading visual